keichi/binary-parser/README.md

 # Binary-parser-encoder

 <u>Note</u>: This is a fork of [binary-parser](https://github.com/keichi/binary-parser)
 library.
-It is currently being proposed a Pull-Request in that project.
-But is currently published in NPM under the name **binary-parser-encoder** untlil the *encoding* feature is merged in baseline of original project.
+It is currently being proposed as a Pull-Request in that project.

-*binary-parser-encoder* can be installed with [npm](https://npmjs.org/):
+Until the *encoding* feature is merged in baseline of original project, this branch is published under the name: **binary-parser-encoder** in [npm](https://npmjs.org/).

 [![Circle CI](https://circleci.com/gh/Ericbla/binary-parser.svg?style=svg)](https://circleci.com/gh/Ericbla/binary-parser)